Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Introduction

-In our work, we first introduce multicomponent cat states in Section \ref{sec:superpositions}, followed by an analysis of their corresponding phase space using the Wigner function.
-We demonstrate how these states can achieve isotropic sub-Planck structures.
-Specifically, we show that isotropic sub-Planck structures generally arise from the superposition of at least three specific cat states, and this concept can be generalized to the superposition of larger numbers of specific cat states.
-The presence of isotropic sub-Planck structures in cat-state superpositions indicates that these features are not exclusive to compass states~\cite{shukla_superposing_2023}.
-Thus, the sub-Planck structures observed in compass-state superpositions are specific instances within the broader framework we present.
-Furthermore, in Section \ref{subsec:sensitivity1}, we examine the phase-space sensitivity of each example, finding isotropic displacement sensitivity across all scenarios.
+Multicomponent cat states have been studied in various contexts~\cite{shukla_quantum_2019, KILIN199585, PhysRevA.93.062323,HOROSHKO201967,PhysRevLett.91.017902,Lee15}.
+In our work, we focus on a specific form of multicomponent cat states, which are obtained by superposing particular cat states to achieve the desired phase-space characteristics.
+Our analysis is structured as follows: We first introduce multicomponent cat states in Sec.~\ref{sec:superpositions}, followed by an analysis of their corresponding phase space using the Wigner function.
+We demonstrate how these states can achieve isotropic sub-Planckian structures.
+Specifically, we show that isotropic sub-Planckian structures generally arise from the superposition of at least three specific cat states, and this concept can be generalized to the superposition of larger numbers of specific cat states.
+The presence of isotropic sub-Planckian structures in cat-state superpositions indicates that these features are not exclusive to compass states~\cite{shukla_superposing_2023}.
+Thus, the sub-Planckian structures observed in compass-state superpositions are specific instances within the broader framework we present.
+Furthermore, in Sec.~\ref{subsec:sensitivity1}, we examine the phase-space sensitivity of each example, finding isotropic displacement sensitivity across all scenarios.
 This highlights their advantage over compass states and aligns their properties with comparable compass-state superpositions~\cite{shukla_superposing_2023}.
 This comparability broadens the understanding of isotropic sub-Planckness, extending the concept beyond previous investigations~\cite{shukla_superposing_2023}.